massoncheg/forgejo-docs/docs/user/packages/arch.md

 ## Upload packages

 When uploading the package to Forgejo, you have to prepare package file with the `.pkg.tar.zst` extension.
-You can use [curl](https://curl.se/) or any other HTTP client, Forgejo supports multiple [authentication schemes](https://docs.Forgejo.com/usage/authentication).
+You can use [curl](https://curl.se/) or any other HTTP client, Forgejo supports multiple [authentication schemes](../../authentication).
 The upload command will create 3 files: package, signature and desc file for the pacman database (which will be created automatically on request).

-The following command will upload arch package and related signature to Forgejo with basic authentification:
+The following command will upload arch package and related signature to Forgejo with basic authentication:

 ```sh
 curl -X PUT \